 In the summer months there are 5 entrances that can get you into Yellowstone National Park.
-While there are endless things to do and see inside the park, there are also amazing places to visit near Yellowstone National Park.
-Here are some of the cities and attractions to visit around Yellowstone.
-And if you are looking for more information about Yellowstone visit our Yellowstone National Park page.
+While there are endless things to do and see inside the park, there are also amazing things to do near Yellowstone National Park by the entrances.
+If you are planning a trip to Yellowstone you can’t miss these awesome things to do near the park!

 Table of Contents

 - North entrance: Gardiner, Montana

 The north entrance is the original entrance to Yellowstone.
 As seen by the Roosevelt Arch that you drive through to get to the current Yellowstone entrance.
 It is a quaint western town and is really close to Mammoth Hot Springs in Yellowstone.

 You will drive through the Roosevelt Arch as you enter the North entrance to Yellowstone.
 But instead of just driving through it, stop and get out to walk through the door and look up and into the inside of the arch.
 Also be on the look out for elk and pronghorn sheep hanging out in this area but be sure to keep a safe distance – they are wild animals!